-9 KPI’s for your Cleaning StaffStaff Engagement
+9 KPI’s to create for your Cleaning StaffStaff Engagement

 Hold on though!
 What is a KPI?
 Well for your Cleaning Staff, KPI’s or Key Performance Indicators are those activities we use to evaluate the success of a Team Member.